 Rapid Response requires your group to be quick and constantly keeping an eye on what the abortion industry is up to on your campus and in your community.
 If you find out that an abortion advocate is coming to your campus (Gloria Steinem, Cecile Richards, Wendy Davis), you need to send a pro-life presence there.
 If your school hosts a “Real Sex Week” it is your job to counter with the truth and alternatives.

-To serve individual pregnant and parenting students, student groups are encouraged to discuss ways in which they can meet the needs of their peers- such as by advocating for life-affirming resources in their school, referring students to life-affirming resources, offering to drive pregnant students to appointments at the local pregnancy resource center, hosting a baby shower for a pregnant student, or even starting up a scholarship fund for pregnant and parenting students.
+To serve individual pregnant and parenting students, student groups are encouraged to discuss ways in which they can meet the needs of their peers- such as by advocating for life-affirming resources in their school, referring students to life-affirming resources, offering to drive pregnant students to appointments at the local pregnancy help organization, hosting a baby shower for a pregnant student, or even starting up a scholarship fund for pregnant and parenting students.

 In support of local life-affirming organizations, student groups become their advocates on campus by advertising these center’s resources, inviting centers onto campus to speak, organizing donation drives, and volunteering at the center’s events.
 “Supportive Services” is facilitated through our two levels of the Pregnant on Campus Initiative– Building a Better Future (high school) and Pregnant on Campus (college).